sailfish009/bsdf/SPEC.md

 * the basic data types: null, bool, int, float, string, list, mapping, and uncompressed binary blobs.
-* reading unclosed streams (at the end of a data structure).
+* reading (closed and unclosed) streams (at the end of a data structure).
 * preferably most standard extensions.

 Implementations are encouraged to support:

-* support user-defined extensions.
+* user-defined extensions.
 * compressed binary blobs (zlib and bz2).

-Further implementations can be made more powerful by supporting:
+Further, implementations can be made more powerful by supporting:

 * Lazy loading of blobs.
+* Editing of (uncompressed) blobs.
 * Lazy loading of streams.
 * Deferred writing of streams.